nulLeeKH/arduino-autonomous-car/README.md

 ## About

-Firmware for Makist's kit which developed for autonomous car racing.
+The firmware for Makist's kit which developed for autonomous car racing.

 ## Patch Note